philseeley/docs/boatinstrument/main.md

 ```shell
 python3 -m json.tool boatinstrument.json >boatinstrument-formatted.json
 ```

+If the "--enable-set-time" command line option is given, e.g. in "/etc/boatinstrument-fpi/config", then you can set the Operating System time from the "navigation.datetime" path by enabling "Set Time" in the Advanced Settings.

 ## Box Path Mapping

 When a page is displayed, the Boxes register the paths they require.
 After consolidation to remove any duplicates, the app then subscribes to these via a SignalK WebSocket.